Hamilton High School (Chandler, Arizona): Flag football

+The team was instantly successful and reached 2003 Arizona's Big School State Championship in the inaugural year of being a sanctioned sport but lost to Mountain View 20–16.
+Then Hamilton would complete back to back undefeated seasons and 2 State Championships.
+During this time period players would receive many region, division, state, and national awards.

+In October 2025, USA Today ranked Hamilton No. 1 in their national ranking just 4 regular season games into the season before successfully defeating many national powerhouses.

 Football

 Football is the largest athletic program at Hamilton consisting of hundreds of students, 35 paid coaches, and additional volunteer coaches.
-A 501(c)(3) non-profit organization was established called the Hamilton Gridiron Club contributes additional funds the program.
+A 501(c)(3) non-profit organization was established called the Hamilton Gridiron Club contributing additional funds along with the program.
 Between the Hamilton Gridiron Club and ticket sales, Hamilton football is a financially self-sustaining program.